bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/references/p2p_networking.md

 having sent all `sendcmpct` messages to that peer which they intend to send, as the peer cannot know what version protocol to use in the response.

-The structure of a `sendcmpt` message is defined below.
+The structure of a `sendcmpct` message is defined below.

 | Bytes    | Name         | Data Type        | Description
 |----------|--------------|------------------|----------------